 Certain statements contained in this Quarterly Report on Form 10-Q (this "Form 10-Q") may be deemed to be forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 The words "anticipate," "believe," "expect," "plan," "intend," "foresee," "should," "would," "could," or other similar expressions are intended to identify forward-looking statements, which generally are not historical in nature.
 These forward-looking statements are based on our current expectations and beliefs concerning future developments and their potential effect on us.
-While management believes that these forward-looking statements concerning our expectations for future revenues and operating results are based on our forecasts for our existing operations and do not include the potential impact of any future acquisitions.
-Our forward-looking statements involve significant risks and uncertainties (some of which are beyond our control) and assumptions that could cause actual results to differ materially from those in the forward-looking statements include, but are not limited to, those summarized below:
+While management believes that these forward-looking statements are reasonable as and when made, there can be no assurance that future developments affecting us will be those that we anticipate.
+All comments concerning our expectations for future revenues and operating results are based on our forecasts for our existing operations and do not include the potential impact of any future acquisitions.
+Our forward-looking statements involve significant risks and uncertainties (some of which are beyond our control) and assumptions that could cause actual results to differ materially from our historical experience and our present expectations or projections.
+Important factors that could cause actual results to differ materially from those in the forward-looking statements include, but are not limited to, those summarized below: